-Of the 56 respondents, 44 had made air travel trips over the past year; the most trips made by a single individual is 13 trips.
-The average number of trips per respondent is 1.73 trips.
-As this research focuses on air trip destinations to discuss the relationship between where an individual travels on leisure trips and number of friends the individual has at that destination, and because the survey population was largely US-centric, this study considers only U.S. and Canadian destinations (international destinations were eliminated from the analysis).
+Of the 56 respondents, 44 had made air travel trips over the past year, with an average of 1.73 trips per respondent.
+Given the largely US-centric survey population, this study considers only travel to U.S. and Canadian destinations.

 The survey collected friend connection information for 37,519 friends of the 56 survey respondents.
-The average number of friends per individual is 805 friends.
-The respondent with most friends had 1,995 friends while the respondent with the fewest friends had 209 friends.
-Of the friendship information collected, 36,797 friends indicated a U.S. location as either their hometown location or their current city location; of these locations, 3,264 were unique U.S. locations.
+The average number of friends per individual is 805 friends; the maximum and minimum number of friends per respondent was 1,995 friends and 209 friends, respectively.
+From the data collected, 36,797 friends indicated a U.S. location as either their hometown location or their current city location; of these locations, 3,264 were unique U.S. locations.

 Optimal Weights Matrix Selection

-The relevant variables are analyzed using a spatial Durbin count model.
-The dependent variable being considered is the number of trips an individual takes within a one year period.
-Building off of a previous study done by Wall et al. (2014), independent variables being considered include several demographic variables as well as the number of friends an individual has who do not list cities near Atlanta, Georgia as their hometown.
-The number was determined for the six buffer regions from Hartsfield-Jackson Atlanta International Airport as previously described.
-As business trips were excluded from the analysis and the study population was undergraduate students, researchers presumed the primary purpose of travel was to visit family and friends, and therefore friends away from Atlanta were considered an important reason to travel.
+Relevant variables are analyzed using a spatial Durbin count model.
+The dependent variable considered is the number of trips an individual takes within a one year period.
+Building upon a study by Wall et al. (2014), several demographic variables, as well as the number of friends an individual has who do not list cities proximate to Atlanta, Georgia as their hometown (determined using the six buffer regions previously described), were considered as independent variables.
+This choice was motivated by a study population that is largely undergraduate students and the assumption that the primary purpose of travel was to visit family and friends (i.e., business trips were excluded from the analysis).
 Additionally, Wall et al. (2014) found that there was a strong positive correlation between greater travel and more disperse (i.e. non-proximate) social networks (13).

 Each weight matrix was row-standardized and used to create lag variables (i.e. Wy, WXi) to be considered in the models.
 For each weights matrix, seven models were considered: a base model (including all dependent variables except number of friends not from Atlanta) and one model for each of number of friends not from Atlanta based on the six radii.
-The optimal matrix was determined by selecting that which produces the maximum log-likelihood.

-Candidate weight matrices were evaluated on the count model’s log-likelihood.
-Model log-likelihoods are plotted in FIGURE 1.
-Each candidate weights matrix is indicated in the figure by a different colored line; the solid lines represent count models where the number of friends not from Atlanta are considered as absolute numbers, while the dotted lines represent count models where the number of friends not from Atlanta is considered as a percentage of the respondent’s total friends.
+The optimal matrix was determined by selecting that which produces the maximum log-likelihood.Model log-likelihoods are plotted in FIGURE 1.
+Each candidate weights matrix is indicated in the figure by a different colored line; the solid lines represent count models where the number of friends not from Atlanta is considered as absolute numbers, while the dotted lines represent count models where the number of friends not from Atlanta is considered as a percentage of the respondent’s total friends.

 FIGURE 1 Log-likelihoods for Candidate Weight Matrices Count Models